 WARNING: Do not stare directly at the laser beam.
 The laser must be used and maintained as detailed in this manual.
 Never intentionally aim the laser beam at any person and prevent it from being directed towards the eye, or an object other than the work-piece.
 Always ensure that the laser beam is directed at the work-piece only when it is located on the mitre saw table.

 Never direct the laser beam onto any bright, shiny reflective surface, as the laser beam could be reflected back towards the operator.
 Do not change the laser unit for any other type.

 Do not tamper with the laser unit.
+Only touch

-Only touch the unit when making adjustments.
+the unit when making adjustments.
 Repairs to the laser shall only be carried out by an authorised service centre.

-The laser guide line.
+The laser guide line

-The projected laser guide line shows the path of the blade during a cut.
-To use the laser guide for a known angle (e.g. 45° mitre):
+The projected laser guide line shows the centre of the cut the blade will make.
+To use the laser guide:

-- Mark the cut required on the work-piece using a pencil, etc. - Set the saw to the cutting angle required (45°) and lock into position using the mitre locking handle and/or the positive stop locking lever. - · Switch on the laser beam. - Position the work-piece on the rotary table and against the fence. - Slide the work-piece into position until the pencil line on the work-piece and the projected laser line exactly match. - Clamp the work-piece into position using the hold down clamp. - · Proceed to make the cut.
+- Mark the cut required on the work-piece using a pencil, etc. - Set the saw to the cutting angle required and lock into position using the mitre locking handle and/or the positive stop locking lever. - · Switch on the laser beam. - Position the work-piece on the rotary table and against the fence. - Slide the work-piece into position until the pencil line on the work-piece and the projected laser line exactly match. - Clamp the work-piece into position using the hold down clamp. - · Proceed to make the cut.